Planning a California Coast Road Trip? These are all the best stops!

 - TASTE!
 Craft Eatery – fun menu giving you plenty of options to create your perfect meal.

-- Copper Cafe at Madonna Inn – very instagrammable restaurant with delicious pink champagne cake.
+- Copper Cafe at Madonna Inn – a very instagrammable restaurant with delicious pink champagne cake.

 - Mason Bar & Kitchen – try their lobster corn dogs.